 Students further their skills acquired in the AP Seminar course by understanding research methodology; employing ethical research practices; and accessing, analyzing, and synthesizing information as they address a research question.
 Students explore their skill development, document their processes, and curate the artifacts of the development of their scholarly work in a portfolio.
 The course culminates in an academic paper of 4000-5000 words (accompanied by a performance or exhibition of product where applicable) and a presentation with an oral defense.

-Prerequisite: A grade of C+ or higher in 161 AP English Literature and Composition and a score of 3 or higher on the AP Seminar examination.
+Prerequisite: A grade of C+ or higher in 161 AP English Literature and Composition.
 An academic course review will be conducted to determine student's placement within the course.
 Course satisfies a requirement for graduation.